brendanconnolly/BlogPosts/Testing1_why_code.md

  In my heart I am a *lazy* tester in the Larry Wall sense of the word.<cite>[2]</cite> If I was confronted by a relatively mindless
  (read as: repitive, tedious and hard) task I was looking for some way to make the computer do the work for me or at least do the heavy lifting.
  I did what I could with batch files and scripts but some cases just needed different tools.
 I knew I needed code.

+  This was also around the time that our company started discovering Agile Development, at least talking about it.
+  We had been pretty much waterfall, and had our share of long release cycles and delivering features that worked but weren't exactly what the customer wanted.
+As I began to read about it, I saw developers testing via unit tests and thought "Wow, I might get builds that actually work?".
+In contrast to the fairly regular cycle of install the build, attempt to test the feature, immediately fail, then try to nicely convince the developer that something is very wrong and wait for the next build, Agile sounded like a breath of fresh air.
+The more I read the more I saw no real mention of the test team.
+It seemed like the industry was widely adopting a process that was actively thinking we don't need QA, we have unit tests and rapid feedback from stakeholders.
+I was concerned about what that meant for software and I was scared for what that meant for my career.
+I knew I needed to level up my skills.

  I had always wanted to program.
 I grew up on 80's 8bit video games and dreaming of writing my own.
 Some of my early exposure was looking at C and being a little scared off. [metroid code] So I was uncertain of my success but I knew I had to try.
-I wasn't looking to jump from QA to development.
- I was looking to use development skills to improve my testing.
+I wasn't looking to jump from QA to development, I was looking to use development skills to improve my testing and remain an asset to the team.

+ I didn't have anyone to go to for help, but I was on a mission.
+I'd scour the internet for tutorials and examples that I could use to build my skills.
+ (Unfortuately it was before Pluralsight, if you haven't used heard of or taken the training courses there I highly recommend it.)
+It wasn't always easy, in fact many times it was very hard but there is a primal satisfaction is watching something you wrote in action.

+ In the beginning it was just very small utilities that looking back offered little value other than enabling the learning.
+But once I could have code execute SQL queries, read files and registry settings, I was Rockin and Rollin.
+I felt like a caveman hitting rocks together and then seeing a spark.

+ As I learned more I could do more, suddenly I was extensible.

+ I no longer needed to manually check these things.
+My mind was more free to focus on the testing I was doing and not the checking.
+ Even the quality of the repititive checking went up since human error was removed.
+No more worrying if the xml had a typo, the utility I wrote would parse it.
+ Long detailed checklists of verifications that took hours to do could be done in minutes with the results written to file for review by the tester.

+ Through this process, other interesting things happened.
+My conversations and interactions with our developers changed.

 [1]: Link to Testing vs checking